-CPAP therapy remains the frontline treatment for OSA, offering fantastic results for many patients.
-However, for those who aren’t a good match for CPAP, other options are available.
-Oral appliances, surgery, and the Inspire Implant can help when CPAP therapy does not yield optimal results or is not tolerated.
+CPAP therapy remains the gold standard treatment for OSA, offering fantastic results for many patients.
+However, for those who are not able to tolerate or gain benefit from CPAP, other options are available.
+The Inspire Implant and/or oral appliance therapy can help when CPAP therapy does not yield optimal results or is not tolerated.

 The Inspire Implant involves a quick and safe outpatient procedure that can help you get the amount of high-quality sleep you need to be fully rested.
 This implanted device requires just three small incisions in the chest, boasts a fast recovery, and comes with an 11-year battery life.
 After implantation, using the Inspire Implant is easy—just click a button and go to sleep.
 The Inspire Implant will do the rest, ensuring there is no airway blockage.

 Good candidates for the Inspire Implant must have tried CPAP therapy without enjoying consistent results.
-If you have moderate to severe OSA, are at least 22 years old, pass an airway anatomy exam performed by your sleep specialist, and are not severely overweight, the Inspire Implant might be for you.
-Most insurance plans cover some, if not all, of the Inspire Implant purchase and implantation.
+If you have moderate to severe OSA, are at least 18 years old, pass an airway anatomy exam performed by an ENT physician, and are not severely overweight (BMI must be less than 35 kg/m2), the Inspire Implant might be for you.
+Most insurance plans cover some, if not all, of the Inspire Implant and implantation.

 Discover new ways of managing your OSA with the Inspire Implant.
 Join our upcoming meeting to learn more.